 - 84. The proposed modifications to the land application system, which are required by this Order, will incorporate the following treatment and control: - a.
 The existing unlined wastewater ponds will be abandoned. - b.
-The LAAs will increase from 23 acres of uncropped LAAs that received water, decomposable organic matter, and nutrients well in excess of the soil's assimilative capacity to 130 acres of cropped LAAs which will receive nutrients and water at agronomic rates. - c.
+The LAAs will increase from 23 acres of uncropped LAAs that received water, decomposable organic matter, and nutrients well in excess of the soil's assimilative capacity to 226 acres of cropped LAAs which will receive nutrients and water at agronomic rates. - c.
 Process wastewater will receive some treatment prior to discharge.
-Reduced BOD loading rates will also alleviate potentially reducing conditions in the LAAs, thereby reducing the threat of degradation from manganese. - d.
-Double cropping is proposed for LAAs to provide a crop canopy for most of the year.
-This practice will reduce water loss by evapotranspiration and also result in higher removal rates for both TDS and nitrogen.
+Reduced BOD loading rates will also alleviate potentially reducing conditions in the LAAs, thereby reducing the threat of degradation from manganese.

+- d.
+Double cropping is proposed for some LAAs to provide a crop canopy for most of the year.
+This practice will increase water loss by evapotranspiration and also result in higher removal rates for both TDS and nitrogen.
 Double cropping has been documented to result in high uptake of salinity constituents in other wastewater land application areas. - e.
 Cover cropping in the vineyards is a benefit for winter irrigation management and benefits vineyard soil vitality by improving nutrient uptake during the winter months. - f.
 Salinity source reduction; - g.
 The use of lined wastewater ponds for flow equalization and short-term storage; - h.
-Collection of winery storm water to prevent runoff to surface waters; - Land application of wastewater at agronomic rates for water and plant nutrients; - j.
-Using high quality supplemental irrigation water to maximize crop yield; and - k.
-Utilizing tailwater and storm water runoff control systems on all LAAs.
+Collection of winery storm water to prevent runoff to surface waters; - i.
+Land application of wastewater at agronomic rates for water and plant nutrients; - j.
+Using high quality supplemental irrigation water to maximize crop yield; - k.
+Utilizing tailwater and storm water runoff control systems on all LAAs; and - I. Using non-industrial storm water collected in a planned detention basin as a source for additional supplemental irrigation water.